microsoft/hands-on-lab-azure-functions/docs/workshop.md

 [azure-load-testing-setup]:  https://learn.microsoft.com/en-us/azure/load-testing/how-to-create-load-test-function-app

+You can now reset the `LATENCY_IN_SECONDS` to `0` to continue the next lab.

-## Lab 5 : Summary
+## Lab 4 : Summary

-AS you can see, Azure Load Testing is a powerful tool that allows you to simulate high volumes of user traffic on your applications and identify potential performance bottlenecks.
+As you can see, Azure Load Testing is a powerful tool that allows you to simulate high volumes of user traffic on your applications and identify potential performance bottlenecks or detect issues in your implementation.
 By using Azure Load Testing, you can ensure that your applications can handle high loads and provide a seamless user experience.

 ---

-# Lab 6 : Integrate the Azure Functions with APIM
+# Lab 5 : Integration with Azure API Management

 Let's now integrate the Azure Functions with Azure API Management (APIM) to expose the transcription of the audio file as an API.